244313747/final/README.md

 # AromaHarmonics - Perfume description text to music, music to image

-1. Introduction
+## 1. Introduction
-Project Overview: Start with a brief introduction to your project.
-What is "Text-to-Music-to-Image"?
-What are its objectives?
+### Project Overview:
+That is a 'Text-to-Music-to-Image' project, that capturing perfume data especially the description of each perfume, and the use the description as the promots to generate sound and image.
+Designed to make the fragrance of a perfume palpable through sight and sound when buying perfume online.

+### Inspiration:
-Inspiration: Share what inspired you to embark on this project.
+Share what inspired you to embark on this project.
 Was it a gap in the current technology, a personal interest, or a course requirement?

-2. Data Collection
+## 2. Data Collection
 Process Overview: Describe how you collected the perfume data.
 What sources did you use?
 What kind of data did you collect (brand, fragrance notes, descriptions)?
 Challenges: Did you face any challenges in data collection?
 How did you overcome them?
 3. Music Generation